dynobase-icon

 • On-demand

-• Provisioned capacity mode (the user can set a limit)
+• Provisioned capacity mode (user-defined limits)

 When and Where to Pick Which Database Service